jlguenego/sudoku-generator/README.md

 const { SudokuSolver } = require('@jlguenego/sudoku-generator');

 const grid = SudokuSolver.generate();
-// remove 55 case while insuring there is one and only one solution. const grid2 = SudokuSolver.carve(grid, 55);
+// remove 55 cases while insuring there is one and only one solution. const grid2 = SudokuSolver.carve(grid, 55);
 ```